ryancramerdesign/TextformatterVideoEmbed/README.md

 ### Using with Markdown, Textile or other LML

-This text formatter is looking for a YouTube or Vimeo video URL surrounded by paragraph tags.
+This text formatter is looking for a YouTube, Vimeo, Instagram, Facebook, Twitter or Issuu video URL surrounded by paragraph tags.
 As a result, if you are using Markdown or Textile (or something else like it) you want that text formatter to run before this one.
 That ensures that the expected paragraph tags will be present when TextformatterVideoEmbed runs.
 You can control the order that text formatters are run in by drag/drop sorting in the field editor.

 ------